 Filing partnership taxes can be complicated and time-consuming, but it’s a necessary step for any business operating as a partnership.
 In this guide, we’ll provide a step-by-step breakdown of how to file partnership taxes, including important details about pass-through taxation, Form 1065, Schedule K-1, and state and local tax obligations.

-Partnerships (see partnership definition) have a way of being taxed known as “pass-through taxation.”
-This means that the partnership itself does not pay income taxes, but instead, the profits and losses of the partnership are passed through to the partners, who then report their share on their personal tax returns.
+Partnerships (see business partnership definition) have a way of being taxed known as “pass-through taxation.”
+This means that the partnership itself does not pay federal small business taxes, but instead, the profits and losses of the partnership are passed through to the partners, who then report their share on their personal tax returns.
+(See pass-through taxation definition)

 However, even though the partnership itself doesn’t pay federal income taxes, it must file an informational tax return (Form 1065) with the IRS.